Reduce(`+`, 1:5)

 21.1 Left fold

-Reduce() takes a binary function and a list, and combines the elements pairwise from left to right:
+Reduce() takes a binary function and a list, then combines the elements pairwise from left to right:

-With a named function, the structure is clearer:
+With a named function the folding structure becomes visible:

 Reduce(paste, c("the", "cat", "sat", "on", "the", "mat"))